View All Locations

 Holly Snider is the PGY1 Pharmacy Program Director and a pharmacist II.
 Holly earned a Bachelor of Science in Biology from Mount Olive College and her completed her Doctorate of Pharmacy at Wingate University School of Pharmacy.
 Dr. Snider completed her PGY1 Pharmacy residency at New Hanover Regional Medical Center and has been board certified in pharmacotherapy since 2009.
 She has served as a resident advisor, Integrated Practice preceptor, and preceptor of pharmacy students from University of North Carolina, Campbell University, and Wingate University.
 Dr. Snider's primary interests include chronic kidney disease, acute renal failure, general medicine, and resident education.
 Holly is a member of the American College of Clinical Pharmacy (ACCP), American Society of Health-System Pharmacists (ASHP), the ACCP Nephrology PRN.

-Dr. Hall Zimmerman is a Fellow of Critical Care Medicine, a Board Certified Pharmacotherapy Specialist and a Board Certified Nutrition Support Pharmacist.
+Dr. Hall Zimmerman is a Fellow of Critical Care Medicine, a Board Certified Critical Care Pharmacist, a Board Certified Pharmacotherapy Specialist, and a Board Certified Nutrition Support Pharmacist.
 Additionally, Dr. Zimmerman is a member of the Society of Critical Care Medicine, the American College of Clinical Pharmacists, the American Society of Parenteral and Enteral Nutrition, and American Society of Health-System Pharmacists.

 Dr. Hall Zimmerman has written and presented papers on infections in the critically ill, surgical infections, pain, nutrition support and metabolic management, and vasopressin.
 Dr. Hall Zimmerman’s research interest include septic shock, hemodynamic support, infections in the critically ill, and surgical / trauma.

-Dr. Hall Zimmerman is a preceptor of the Medical Intensive Care Unit (MICU) rotation.
+Dr. Hall Zimmerman is a preceptor for the Medical Intensive Care Unit (MICU) and Nutrition / Metabolic Management rotations.